The Ultimate Neolith Countertops

 Neolith Countertops: Disadvantages

-• Slab colors may not match since a specific Neolith color shade can vary depending on the dye lot.
+• Colors may not match from one slab to the next, as Neolith shades can vary with the dye lot.

-• Overhangs like bar tops are limited to only 6 inches.
+• Countertop overhangs such as bar tops are limited to only 6 inches, unless additional support is added.

-• Neolith counters can be scratched by ceramic knives but nothing else, although, the "polished" finish is more delicate and susceptible to abrasion.
+• Neolith counters might be scratched by ceramic knives, but nothing else.

 Neolith Countertops Colors, Edges & Finishes

-Many homeowners want countertops that look like marble, but without the maintenance of marble, so it’s no surprise that the most popular Neolith colors are amazingly realistic marble look-a-likes:
+Many homeowners want countertops that look like marble - but without the maintenance of marble.
+It’s no surprise that the most popular Neolith colors are amazingly realistic marble look-a-likes:

 • Neolith Calacatta